Contract law in Saudi Arabia

-Contract law in Saudi Arabia is governed by the conservative Hanbali school of Sharia law, which adopts a fundamentalist and literal interpretation of the Quran.
+Contract law in Saudi Arabia is governed by the conservative Wahhabi movement of Sharia law, which adopts a fundamentalist and literal interpretation of the Quran.
 Any contract that is not specifically prohibited under Sharia law is legally binding, with no discrimination against foreigners or non-Muslims.

-The Hanbali school is the most liberal among the four Sunni schools with respect to the freedom of persons to contract.
+The Wahhabis are the most liberal among the Sunnis with respect to the freedom of persons to contract.
 However, the degree of freedom of contract is governed by the prohibitions in the Quran, and two distinctive doctrines in Sharia law: riba (usury) and gharar (speculation).